 8. Summary

-In above example, we learned to create SOAP webservice using Spring Boot.
-We also learned to generate java code from WSDL.
+In this Spring boot tutorial, we learned to create a SOAP webservice using Spring Boot 3.
+We also learned to generate Java code from WSDL.
 We learned about beans which are needed to process the SOAP requests.

-Feel free to drop a comment if you face any difficulty in running above project.
+Feel free to drop a comment if you face any difficulty in running the above project.

 Happy Learning !!